aws-samples/flux-eks-gitops-config/docs/flagger-canary-deployments.md

    podinfo-canary   nginx   podinfo.test   k8s-xxxxxx.elb.us-west-2.amazonaws.com   80      23h
 ```

-Then, update the ingress and canary configuration to use your domain name.
+Then, on your fork of `flux-eks-gitops-config-tenant` repository, update the *Ingress* and *Canary* configuration to use your domain name.
 This way, you can easily access the podinfo application on your browser.

 If you don't have a public DNS zone, instead of the above, you can create an entry on your local /etc/hosts file for `podinfo.test` (or podinfo.production, depending of your cluster environment) pointing to the IPs of your Load Balancer, so you can easily access podinfo via browser in your PC.
 If this is your case, skip step 1.

-1. `apps/${CLUSTER_ENVIRONMENT}/podinfo-values.yaml`: substitute the value of host that's currently `podinfo.${CLUSTER_ENVIRONMENT}` with the domain name you have created (in the example below `myapp.mydomain.com`).
+1. `${CLUSTER_ENVIRONMENT}/podinfo-values.yaml`: substitute the value of host that's currently `podinfo.${CLUSTER_ENVIRONMENT}` with the domain name you have created (in the example below `myapp.mydomain.com`).

 ```yaml
   apiVersion: helm.toolkit.fluxcd.io/v2beta1